-The Company recognized stock-based compensation expense related to the Co-Founder Grant of \$2.6 million and \$9.5 million during the three and nine months ended September 30, 2022, respectively, and \$3.7 million and \$10.9 million during the three and nine months ended September 30, 2021, respectively.
-As of September 30, 2022, unamortized stock-based compensation expense related to the Co-Founder Grant was \$11.7 million.
+The Company recognized stock-based compensation expense related to the Co-Founder Grant of \$11.7 million and \$14.6 million during the years ended December 31, 2022 and 2021, respectively.
+Unamortized stock-based compensation expense related to the Co-Founder Grant was \$9.4 million as of the year ended December 31, 2022.

 Note 13.
-Net Income Per Share
+Net Income (Loss) Per Share

-The Company computes net income per share using the two-class method required for multiple classes of common stock and participating securities.
+The Company computes net income (loss) per share using the two-class method required for multiple classes of common stock and participating securities.
 The rights, including the liquidation and dividend rights, of the Class A common stock and Class B common stock are substantially identical, other than voting rights.
 Accordingly, the Class A common stock and Class B common stock share equally in the Company's net income and losses.